mer-hybris/hadk.sailfishos.org/preparing.rst

 Preparing Your Device
 =====================

-Verify that you can restore your device and that you understand device recovery options.
-This may be useful for deciding how to transfer WiP images to your device.
+Verify that you can backup and restore your device and that you understand device recovery options.
+This is not only useful when flashing images you build with this guide, but also in case you want to reset your device to its factory state with stock Android (note that not all Android vendors provide factory images for download, so you might need to create a full backup of your running Android system and store it in a safe place before starting to erase and reflash the device with your custom builds).

 Backup and Verify Your Device
 -----------------------------

-For some devices, it might be helpful to backup the stock image before flashing the CM release for the first time, as getting the stock image might be hard for some vendors (e.g. having to extract it from some windows .exe, or it simply does not exist at all).
+As mentioned above, it might be helpful to backup the stock image before flashing the CM release for the first time, as getting the stock image might be hard for some vendors (e.g. some stock images are only available as self-extracting .exe package for Windows) or impossible (some vendors do not provide stock images for download).

 Use an Android/CyanogenMod Recovery to: